-The Chen family system was only taught within the Chen Village region, until 1928 and nearly went extinct in the village by the mid-1900s.
+The Chen family system was reserved primarily for military and armed escorts, with entirely different martial context, until 1928- during China’s cultural fitness reform.
+The feudal Chen System nearly went extinct in the village by the mid-1900s.
+Chen Yanxi, Chen Fake’s father in fact instructed Chen Taijiquan (labeled feudal Chen Longfist/ Cannonfist) for six years at the household of Qing Commander of the Beiyang New Army (and founder of the modern Chinese police force)- Yuan Shikai.
+THE MODERN INTERPRETATION OF CHEN TAI CHI HAS UNDERGONE TWO WAVES OF SPORTS MODIFICATIONS.
 In 1928, Chen Zhaopei (18th Generation) and later his uncle, Chen Fake (17th Generation) moved from Chen Village to teach Chen Tai Chi in Beijing.
-Chen Fake’s taijiquan reached high levels and maintained accurate combative biomechanics within the framework.
-His expertise in defending Wenxian district from Rebellion, carried through into the “New Frame” Gongfu Jia Taijiquan system, which later became popularized by his son, Chen Zhaokui.
-Upon solidifying the art’s status in the martial circles in the mid 19th century, Beijing, Chen Fake introduced Gongfu Jia Chen Taijiquan to the public, which is now labeled New Frame or Xin Jia first and second routines of Chen Tai Chi – the internal methods are among the oldest in the original fighting art of Chen Taijiquan.
+Chen Fake’s taijiquan reached high levels and maintained accurate biomechanics of feudal framework and application.
+His expertise in defending Wenxian district from rebellion during the late Qing Dynasty- carried through into the “New Frame” Gongfu Jia Taijiquan system (the system is more practical for empty-hand application), which later became popularized by his son, Chen Zhaokui.
+Upon solidifying the art’s status in the martial circles in the mid 19th century, Beijing, Chen Fake introduced Gongfu Jia Chen Taijiquan to the public, which is now labeled New Frame or Xin Jia first and second routines of Chen Tai Chi – the internal methods are among the oldest in the original fighting art of Chen Taijiquan with a strong focus on feudal weapons training and urban application.
+Chen Fake’s system is unique due to its integration of BAJIQUAN elements popular among armed escorts of the late Qing and Republic of China era.
+Both medieval Chen Taijiquan and Bajiquan descend from late Ming Era, Qi Jiguang treatise.
 The system became more prominent in the Beijing tradition through Chen Fake’s son, Chen Zhaokui (18th Generation), and then through Chen Zhaokui’s son, Chen Yu (19th Generation).
 The Beijing-style Chen Taijiquan is unique in its form and function, in relation to other lines of Chen Tai Chi Chuan.
-The system retains more of the ancient fighting art, with practicality for urban environments in non-sport settings.
-The internal muscle/energy biomechanics are much more nuanced and methodical.
+The system retains more of the ancient military art, with practicality for urban environments in non-sport settings.
+The biomechanics are much more nuanced and methodical.